DRSilb/DRSilb/README.md

 ## Hi there 👋

+My name is David, I am an undergraduate at Fairfield Univesity studying Computer Science and Mathematics.

 <!--
 **DRSilb/DRSilb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.